 Ray Roberts State Park

-Many of the trails offer great waterfront views, and plenty of trees for shade.
-Of course, there is native prairie land and some dogwood trees in the area as well.
+Many of the trails offer great waterfront views and plenty of shade.
+Of course, there is also native prairie land and some dogwood trees in the area.

-In addition to all of this, this great state park offers visitors the opportunity to bring their horses and do some horseback riding.
+In addition to this, this great state park offers visitors the opportunity to bring their horses and do some horseback riding.

-You can also enjoy one of the fun Dallas beaches while visiting here as Lake Ray Roberts has a great beach with a protected swimming area.
-This is a fabulous way to escape the Texas heat during the summer months!
+While visiting here, you can also enjoy one of the fun Dallas beaches.
+Lake Ray Roberts has a great beach with a protected swimming area.
+This is a fabulous way to escape the Texas heat during summer!

 Of course, one of the most popular activities here is fishing.
-Ray Roberts Lake offers 29,000-acres of water, multiple boat ramps, a marina, and a fishing pier to guests to enjoy!
+Ray Roberts Lake offers 29,000 acres of water, multiple boat ramps, a marina, and a fishing pier for guests to enjoy!
 Anglers are known to pull crappie, largemouth bass, white bass, and catfish from this Dallas lake!

-If you wanted to make a weekend trip out of your visit to Ray Roberts, then feel free to do so.
+If you want to make a weekend trip from your visit to Ray Roberts, feel free to do so.

 Ray Roberts State Park has three different areas that offer overnight facilities.
-You can choose to rent a cabin, bring your RV, or camp in a tent during your visit to the state park.
+During your visit, you can choose to rent a cabin, bring your RV, or camp in a tent.

-Ray Roberts State Park is truly a great getaway from Dallas or Fort Worth!
+Ray Roberts State Park is a great getaway from Dallas or Fort Worth!

 Read Next: 12 Lakes in Austin (& Nearby)